LeetLLM

 Frontier pre-training runs consume large compute budgets.
 In the early days of deep learning, architecture design and hyperparameter tuning drove many performance improvements.
 Today, scale is one of the main levers.
 But scaling isn't as simple as making everything bigger.
 If you misallocate your compute budget between model size and data volume, you can spend a large budget on a model that underperforms a smaller, better-trained counterpart.

 Scaling laws address this problem by providing predictive models that guide resource allocation.
 They map the relationship between the scale of your inputs (parameters, tokens, and compute) and the expected performance of the output model.
-In pre-training studies, that performance is usually loss, which measures how well the model predicts the next token.
+In pre-training studies, that performance is usually cross-entropy loss, which measures how well the model predicts the next token.
 By studying these relationships, engineers can estimate how a model will perform before committing to a costly, months-long training run.

 These empirical laws allow teams to: